amit-vishwa/java-codebase/README.md

 # overview
-Codebase for different skills like Java, DSA, and Spring framework
+This repo has learning materials to enhance Java, DSA, and Spring related developer skills

 i.
 Java
 - It consists of various Java topics from beginner to advanced level